You’ve Got to Know When To Walk Away From Danger

 You need to be cautious of the potential for deadly drugs as well as ebola, meningitis, rubella, hepatitis, HIV/AIDS, diphtheria, shingles, cholera, meningitis, SARS, staph infection and many more infectious viruses and diseases.

 A common way for infectious diseases to spread is through the direct transfer of infectious pathogens, bacteria, viruses or other germs from one person to another.
 This can occur when a non-infected individual is not properly protected and touches bodily fluids or inhales the airborne particulates.

 Another common reality is the deadly drugs of fentanyl or carfentanil dust aerosolized within the apartment and even after the contaminants have been removed, the dust remains.
 Regardless of whether it is airborne when you enter the home, it is easily re-aerosolized by air currents.
 The simple act of opening the door to let yourself in, sends dust settled on carpets, tables and curtains back into the air.

 Breathing in enough dust can cause intoxication, overdose or death – and there is no safe way of telling when enough is enough.
 This is why it is important that anyone exposed to airborne fentanyl dust wear a face mask that covers the nose, mouth and eyes – so that the dust does not come into contact with your lungs or mucous membranes through which it may be absorbed.
 It is also important to recognize that aerosolized dust may settle on your skin, hair and clothing and be absorbed or become airborne again at a later time.
 Wearing a full hazmat suit helps to protect you and those you come in contact with from delayed exposure.

-Some hazards often found include biohazard and infectious waste, feces and fecal matter, expired food, trashed garbage, insects and rodents, mould, asbestos and more.
+Some hazards often found include biohazard and infectious waste, feces and fecal matter, expired food, trashed garbage, insects and rodents, mold, asbestos and more.

 So, no matter what you are hired to clean or what your profession is, any home, commercial building, airplane, vehicle, prisons, yard maintenance, custodian or just cleaning for yourself, please remember the exposure to infectious deceases and the toxic substance of fentanyl is extremely dangerous and can pose serious health risks that need to be addressed properly by professional cleaners.